 - Saddleback Leather Wallet – This wallet has a 100 year warranty!! (yes, really!)

-- Quality Shaving Kit OR Beard Oil– Great options for the clean-shaven or bearded man in your life!
+- Beard Oil– Great option for the bearded man in your life!

 - Defender Pad – Protect his lap from EMFs when he uses the laptop.